cdnjs/tutorials/README.md

 ## Why host your tutorial here?

-* Cdnjs.com is visited by hundreds of thousands of developers each month, guaranteeing that your tutorial will be viewed..
+* Cdnjs.com is visited by hundreds of thousands of developers each month, guaranteeing that your tutorial will be viewed.
 * You don't have to worry about setting up an elegant website to display your tutorials.
-* Authors get full credit and can remove their work at anytime.
+* Authors get full credit and can remove their work at any time.
 * Everything is hosted on Github so the community can easily fix bugs and grammatic mistakes in your tutorials.
 * Cdnjs is a completely volunteer effort where we pay for bills out of our own pockets.
 Writing tutorials increases our advertising revenue which means we can better improve the project.